lsp-plugins/lsp-plugins/README.md

 # ABOUT

-LSP (Linux Studio Plugins) is a collection of open-source plugins currently compatible with LADSPA, LV2 and LinuxVST formats.
+LSP (Linux Studio Plugins) is a collection of open-source plugins currently compatible with CLAP, LADSPA, LV2 and LinuxVST formats.

 The basic idea is to fill the lack of good and useful plugins under the GNU/Linux platform.